microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/privacy/index.md

 ![Screenshot of convert from image feature](index/convert-from-image.png)

 The [Adaptive Card Designer](https://adaptivecards.io/designer) includes a preview feature that allows uploading an image and having machine learning (ML) convert it into an Adaptive Card.
-Once this image is processed and the card payload is returned, all uploaded data is removed.
+Once this image is processed and the card payload is returned, all uploaded data is discarded.
 Your use of the feature operates as your consent to these practices.
+The Microsoft privacy statement is located here https://go.microsoft.com/fwlink/?LinkID=824704

 ## General website usage